dbcfd/rs-af_packet/readme.md

 ## A multi-threaded raw receiver in ~30 lines of code

-The Linux kernel even provides flow balancing based on a hashed tuple so threads do not need to communicate with eachother to do flow reassembly
+The Linux kernel provides flow balancing based on a hashed tuple so threads do not need to communicate with each other to do flow reassembly

 ```rust
 extern crate af_packet;